Serbs in Kosovo block roads, clash with police as ethnic tensions worsen | Law-Order

 Serbs in Kosovo block roads, clash with police as ethnic tensions worsen

-In recent weeks Serbs in northern Kosovo, a hotbed of Serb nationalism, have met attempts by Pristina which they see as anti-Serb with violent resistance.
-EULEX, the European Union mission tasked with patrolling the north of Kosovo, said one of armoured vehicle patrols also came under attack from protesters on Saturday evening.
+EULEX, the European Union mission tasked with patrolling the north of Kosovo, said a stun grenade was thrown on one of its armoured vehicles in the area on Saturday evening, but there were no injuries.
+Josep Borrell, EU foreign policy chief, warned the bloc will not tolerate violence against members of its mission.

-"A stun grenade was thrown at an EULEX reconnaissance patrol last night near Rudare," the EU mission said in a statement.
-It said no one was injured.
-The latest protests were triggered by the arrest of a former police officer on Saturday, who was part of an exodus of Serbs from the force last month after Pristina said it would enforce a law requiring Serbs to scrap old license plates dating to before the 1998-99 guerrilla uprising that led to independence.
+"#EU will not tolerate attacks on @EULEXKosovo or use of violent, criminal acts in the north.
+Barricades must be removed immediately by groups of Kosovo Serbs.
+Calm must be restored," he wrote on Twitter.
+The latest protests were triggered by the arrest of a former police officer on Saturday.
+He was part of an exodus of Serbs from the force last month, after Pristina said it would enforce a law requiring Serbs to scrap old license plates dating to before the 1998-99 guerrilla uprising that led to independence.

 For a second day on Sunday, trucks and other heavy-duty vehicles blocked several main roads in northern Kosovo that lead to two border crossings with Serbia.
 Both crossings were closed for traffic.
 Late on Saturday Kosovo police said they came under fire in different locations close to a lake bordering Serbia.
 The force said it had to return fire in self-defence and there was no immediate reports of injuries.

-"The barricades from masked criminals in the north must be removed immediately," Kurti said in a statement adding that his government was in contact with NATO's peacekeeping mission that has more than 3,000 troops in the ground.
+"The barricades from masked criminals in the north must be removed immediately," Kosovo Prime Minister Albin Kurti said in a statement adding that his government was in contact with NATO's peacekeeping mission that has more than 3,000 troops on the ground.
 Police in Pristina said former policeman Dejan Pantic was arrested for allegedly attacking state offices, smashing the windows of the election commission offices, and police officers and election officials on Tuesday.

+After Saturday's incidents, Goran Rakic, the head of the Serbian List party, which is supported by Belgrade, called on Serbs in northern Kosovo to show restraint and cooperate with NATO peacekeepers and EULEX.
+"We all need peace ..., to give space to negotiators who would come to a solution ... through dialogue, and not through unilateral moves," Rakic said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)